Federico Borromeo: Works

-Federico Borromeo was a prolific writer, to the extent that he can be considered as the most important Milanese writer of the first half of the seventeenth century, alongside Giuseppe Ripamonti.
-He composed some 71 printed and 46 manuscript books written mostly in Latin that treat of various ecclesiastical sciences.
-His more known works are Meditamenta litteraria (1619), De gratia principum (1625), De suis studiis commentarius (1627), De ecstaticis mulieribus et illusis (1616), De acquirendo contemplationis habitu, De assidua oratione, De naturali ecstasi (1617), De vita Catharinae Senensis monacae conversae (1618 on Suor Caterina Vannini of Siena), Tractatus habiti ad sacras virgines (1620–1623), De cognitionibus quas habent daemones (1624) and De linguis, nominibus et numero angelorum (1628).
+Federico Borromeo was a prolific writer, to the extent that he can be considered the most important Milanese writer of the first half of the seventeenth century, alongside Giuseppe Ripamonti.
+He composed some 71 printed and 46 manuscript books written mostly in Latin that discuss various ecclesiastical issues.
+His better known works are Meditamenta litteraria (1619), De gratia principum (1625), De suis studiis commentarius (1627), De ecstaticis mulieribus et illusis (1616), De acquirendo contemplationis habitu, De assidua oratione, De naturali ecstasi (1617), De vita Catharinae Senensis monacae conversae (1618 on Suor Caterina Vannini of Siena), Tractatus habiti ad sacras virgines (1620–1623), De cognitionibus quas habent daemones (1624), and De linguis, nominibus et numero angelorum (1628).
+His writings are listed by Cesare Cantù.

+His writings are inspired by a widely ranging intellectual curiosity.
+Besides the classics, the Church Fathers and humanist authors, he quotes from contemporary travel-books, and discusses a wide variety of topics, from Egyptian hieroglyphs to the customs and beliefs of the Africans of Guinea and the origin and antiquity of writing.
+He was keenly interested in science, knew Galileo and tried to enrol the latter's friend, Bonaventura Cavalieri, as Doctor of his new foundation.
+The Ambrosiana contains the copy of The Assayer, 1623, which Galileo presented with a covering letter to the Cardinal, 'not because I think it worthy to be read by you, but for my own esteem and to procure life and reputation for the work, in itself low and frail, in your most Illustrious and Reverend Lordship's heroic and immortal library.'